mdubost/mdubost.github.io/README.md

-This site is for a restaurant.
+This site can be used for a restaurant and has been made with a Bootstrap template called Foodlanding.

 ![ScreenShot](Capture.png)

-It has been made with a Bootstrap template Foodlanding.